pabloiyu/mini-language-model/README.md

 * "llm_mamba_train.py" Trains a mini language model (25M parameters) on the open domain works of Sherlock Holmes and saves resulting LLM model.
 Training should run on a 8GB VRAM GPU.
 * "llm_mamba_use.py" Uses trained LLM model to generate new tokens and saves it to "output.txt".

+## Adapter

+Similar code structure as Mamba.
+Implements architecture for incorporating parallel adapter layers into a transformer.
+Adapters are particularly useful when dealing with large pre-trained language models as they allow us to leverage the knowledge captured in these large models, while only needing to train a relatively small number of parameters.

 ## Mistral

 Contains a very simple use case of a quantized Mistral-7B model.